Virginia Tech® home

 To fulfill its purpose, the Academy membership seeks opportunities for direct involvement in various projects of instructional importance.
 While continuing to seek new projects, the Academy has agreed

-3. To participate in the teacher-training program for graduate teaching assistants.
-Members of the Academy, working with the Dean of the Graduate School, organize and provide instructors for the annual Graduate Teaching Assistant workshop.
+2. To participate in the teacher-training program for graduate teaching assistants.
+Members of the Academy, working with the Dean of the Graduate School and the Center for Excellence in Teaching and Learning (CETL), will participate in the efforts of CIRTL, the Center for Integration of Research, Teaching and Learning

 Article Two - Membership